 The television at the Pontifical University of John Paul II relies solely on the work of students with teachers having only a supporting role.
-JP2TV functions within three editorial teams: News and Opinion Journalism, Coverage and Documentaries as well as Small Television Forms.
-The TV prepares mainly materials informing about current events related with the life of the University and, at the same time, promotes the University values and the spirit of its patron St. John Paul II.
+JP2TV functions within three editorial teams: News and Opinion Journalism, Coverage and Documentaries dio equipped with special cameras, microphones and lighting.

-The University has at its disposal a fully professional TV studio equipped with special cameras, microphones and lighting.
 Besides the studio, in which TV presenters may master their skills, there is also an editing room.